reinaldogez/cqrs-showcase/README.md

 ![CQRS Arquitecture image](images/cqrs_show_case_architecture_diagram.svg)

 This project is a demonstration of the Command and Query Responsibility Segregation (CQRS) pattern using .NET 6.
-The showcase application uses Azure Cosmos DB Emulator as the read database and Microsoft SQL Server as the write database.
+The showcase application uses Azure Cosmos DB Emulator as the read database and MongoDB as the write database.
+To ensure eventual consistency between the read and write databases, Kafka is utilized as an event-driven synchronization mechanism.
+By integrating Kafka into the architecture, the system can effectively propagate updates and synchronize data across the databases in an asynchronous and scalable manner.
 The project includes sample code for implementing CQRS in a .NET application, along with instructions for setting up the required databases and deploying the application.
 This showcase can serve as a starting point for developers who are interested in implementing the CQRS pattern in their .NET applications using Cosmos DB and SQL Server.

+In this showcase project, I will design and implement a social media post microservice using the CQRS pattern to handle all post-related functions, such as creating, editing, and displaying posts.
+By using CQRS, we can optimize the performance of the microservice and achieve scalability, flexibility, and maintainability in our application architecture.

 ## Table of Contents